Briggoh/Professional-README-Generator/README.md

 ## Usage:

-In order to use this software, the user must visit their cloned files, then type "node index" in the command-line
+In order to use this software, the user must visit their cloned files, then type "node index" in the command-line.
+Remember to verify your location within the file!

 ## Testing: